-2019 Legislative Priorities
+2021 Legislative Priorities

 Wisconsin Chapter of the American Planning Association

-Repeal of the prohibition on using eminent domain to acquire land for complete streets, bike paths, sidewalks, and recreational trails that was tucked into the last state budget.
+Authorization of Regional Transit Authorities to give local regions the choice of self-funding their own transit systems through local sales taxes. c.
+Repeal of the costly and discriminatory prohibition on using eminent domain to acquire land for complete streets, bike paths, sidewalks, and recreational trails.